workape/WildFire/wf-automation/README.md

     wf_url_report - This is the URL of the WildFire system where reports will be pulled. wf_api_key - This is the API Key for connecting to the WildFire system. logging_dev - This is the OS device used for the connection to the logging subsystem.

+    ###create-tracker-db.py
+    This script will create the sqlite3 database which is used by the wf-ftp-control.py script.
+It is a simple enough to use and simply creates a DB with the following schema:

+    **hash** _text primary key_ - This is the SHA256 hash which is locally generated on the box before uploading.
+    **filename** _text_ - This is the full path to the file that is being uploaded, this will be updated to reflect the location of the file as it moves through the incoming/quarantine/outgoing directories.
+    **owner_uid** _text_ - This is the UID of the owner of the uploaded file.
+    **upload_successful** _text_ - This is a status checker about whether or not a file has been uploaded or not.
+    **file_type** _text_ - This refers to whether or not a file is malware, benign, or still unknown due to a lack of report back from the WildFire system.